Skip to main content

 • music

-The music in the game has received mixed reviews, with many players finding it repetitive and annoying, particularly due to the lack of volume settings and the inability to turn it off easily.
-Some players resorted to muting the game and listening to alternative audio, while a few appreciated the music as a highlight.
-Overall, the consensus leans towards the music being a significant drawback for the gaming experience.
+The music in the game receives mixed reviews, with many players finding it repetitive and annoying, leading them to turn it off in favor of other audio options.
+However, a few players appreciate the music, considering it one of their favorite aspects.
+Overall, the consensus leans towards the music being a detractor rather than an enhancement to the gameplay experience.

 • “Unlike some people on here, I actually like the music.”